xzr12/facenet/src/joint_bayesian/README.md

-This folder contains the parameters of joint-bayesian.
+This folder contains the parameters of joint-bayesian: A, G